Winter brings all sorts of driving headaches

 But if you are going on a holiday, traveling to your wintry vacation home or living in a new state that may get walloped with a winter storm, then we recommend you review these eight simple steps to better handle the hassle of winter driving.

-- Buckle up.
 Basic car safety encourages the use of seat belts and car seats at all times.
 They’re one of your best defenses in a crash.
 And they’re required by law in most states.

-- Slow down.
 Use extra caution in areas that ice up quickly, especially intersections, shaded areas, bridges and overpasses.
 Accelerate and decelerate slowly.

 - Monitor the weather forecast.
 Get in the habit of regularly checking weather reports on TV or online so you can prepare for bad weather.
 On severe weather days, schools and workplaces might close or delay opening.
 Know your route and be prepared with a backup plan.
 Consider staying at home if you don’t need to be on the road.